Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Main results

-and both inequalities are essentially sharp, i.e., can be achieved by some linear bandit instances.
+In particular, $T$ is the time budget of the problem and $d$ is the effective dimension of the arm vectors.\footnote{Recall that we assume the entire set of original arm vectors $ \{a(1), a(2),\dots,a(K)\} $ span $\mathbb R ^d$.} Given $T$ and $d$, $H_{2,\mathrm{lin}}$ quantifies the difficulty of identifying the best arm in the linear bandit instance.
+The parameter $H_{2,\mathrm{lin}}$ generalizes its analogue proposed by \citet{audibert2010best} for standard multi-armed bandits.
+However, $H_{2,\mathrm{lin}}$ is not larger than $H_2$ since $H_{2,\mathrm{lin}}$ is only a function of the first $d-1$ optimality gaps while $H_2$ considers all of the $K-1$ optimality gaps.
+In the extreme case that all of the suboptimal arms have the same optimality gaps, i.e., $\Delta_2=\Delta_3=\cdots=\Delta_K$, the two terms $H_2$ and $H_{2,\mathrm{lin}}$ can differ significantly.
+In general, we have and both inequalities are essentially sharp, i.e., can be achieved by some linear bandit instances.
 This highlights a major difference between best arm identification in the fixed-budget setting for linear bandits and standard multi-armed bandits.
 Due to the linear structure, arms are correlated and we can estimate the mean reward of one arm with the help of the other arms.
-Thus, the hardness quantity $H_{2,\mathrm{lin}}$ is only a function of the top $d$ arms and not all the arms.
+Thus, the hardness quantity $H_{2,\mathrm{lin}}$ is only a function of the top $d$ arms rather than all the arms.

-\paragraph{Comparisons with BayesGap \citep{hoffman2014correlation}.} To the best of our knowledge, the only previous algorithm in the same setting of best arm identification in linear bandits with a fixed budget with our work is BayesGap, which is adapted from UGapEb \citep{gabillon2012best} for standard multi-armed bandits.
-We compare BayesGap and OD-LinBAI with respect to the algorithm design as well as the theoretical guarantees in the following. \begin{enumerate}[(i)] \item The model of BayesGap is Bayesian linear bandits, in which the unknown parameter vector $\theta^*$ is drawn from a known prior distribution $\mathcal{N}(0, \eta^{2} I)$ and the additive noise is required to be strictly Gaussian.
-However, OD-LinBAI does not require these assumptions and the upper bound holds for any $\theta^* \in \mathbb R^d$. \item The algorithm and theoretical guarantee of BayesGap explicitly require the knowledge of a hardness quantity